I Stayed Up Until 1 a.m. Studying Every Night, Here’s What I Learned

 Shaams Nur

-Sophomore at Hoover High School | Creative writer | Founder of HooverCamp |
+Freshman at UCLA | Creative writer | Founder of HooverCamp |